-Why does my sink gurgle when I flush the toilet?
-Learn what could cause that annoying racket below, then call our trusted plumbers in Lansdowne, PA, to get to the bottom of the problem.
+That sink gurgle you hear every time you flush the toilet is more than a late-night annoyance.
+It is your plumbing telling you that air is moving where it should not be.
+Learn what causes that racket below, then call our trusted plumbers in Lansdowne, PA, to get to the bottom of the problem.

 Understanding the Inner Workings of Your Lansdowne Plumbing